TWiStErRob/net.twisterrob.ghlint/docs/CONTRIBUTING.md

 ## Local development

-It is recommended to run `gradlew build` before `git push`, as CI will do the same.
+It is recommended to run `gradlew build` before `git push`, as CI will do the same (and a bit more).

 ## Code style